- Search The Registry

-From that point on Williams was raised in Little Rock and started out musically as a violinist.
+From then on, Williams was raised in Little Rock and started musically as a violinist.
 His father, a doctor, prescribed the clarinet to strengthen Irv's lungs during a bout with bronchitis at age 11.
-Williams fell in love with the horn and soon moved on to the sax, all he wanted to do was blow the horn.
-Williams graduated from Dunbar High School in 1938 and then enlisted in the Navy where he played in the Navy Band.
-After the military Williams settled in Minneapolis and St. Paul, Minnesota in 1942.
+Williams fell in love with the horn and soon moved on to the sax; all he wanted to do was blow the horn.
+Williams graduated from Dunbar High School in 1938 and then enlisted in the Navy, where he played in the Navy Band.
+After the military, Williams settled in Minneapolis and St. Paul, Minnesota, in 1942.

 Neither prostate cancer nor a hip replacement in his 80s could slow down Mr. Smooth.
 His many awards include induction into the Minnesota Jazz Hall of Fame and receiving the Arts Midwest Jazz Masters Award in 1995.
-Williams has threatened retirement on several occasions – luckily for his fans retirement seems to be the one musical endeavor he just can't master.
-Since turning 85, Irv has released two wonderful CDs and continues to be a hard-working live performer.
-Dedicated to You and That's All.
+Williams has threatened retirement on several occasions – luckily for his fans, retirement seems to be the one musical endeavor he can't master.
+Since turning 85, he released two wonderful CDs and continues to be a hard-working live performer.
+Dedicated to You, and That's All.
 Since recording his “Finality” album in 2008, he cut three more discs, with “Pinnacle” in 2015 being his last.
 He maintained his Friday happy-hour gig at the Dakota Jazz Club in Minneapolis for nearly a decade until late 2017.

-In 2018, an Irv Williams Fellowship for young musicians was established at MacPhail School of Music.
+In 2018, MacPhail School of Music established an Irv Williams Fellowship for young musicians.
 But he didn’t stop blowing his horn.
 Sometimes he’d go into the commons area at the Episcopal Homes, where he lived, and play his sax.
 “He had a next-door neighbor who lived till she was 102,” recalled Jones.
 “He did an impromptu concert as they carried out her body.
 That was about two years ago.”
 Irv Williams died on December 15, 2019.
 Williams is survived by his wife, Mary, nine children, and many grandchildren.